dansmyers/ComputerOrganizationAndArchitecture/Notes/03a-Bits_and_Bytes.md

 ### Everything is Bits

-**All information in a computer system, regardless of its source, type, or use is represented as a sequence of bits**.
+**Any information in a computer system, regardless of its source, type, or use is represented as a sequence of bits**.

 Numbers, text strings, program instructions, images, audio, video, web pages, spreadsheets, databases, and all other kinds of information used by computer programs must ultimately be encoded as sequences of bits.